kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 #### Basic Authentication (username/password)

-If `reporting-operator.spec.authProxy.htpasswdData` is non-empty, its contents must be that of an [htpasswd file](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
+If `reporting-operator.spec.authProxy.htpasswd.data` is non-empty, its contents must be that of an [htpasswd file](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 When set, you can use [HTTP basic authentication][basic-auth-rfc] to provide your username and password that has a corresponding entry in the `htpasswdData` contents.

 [route]: https://docs.openshift.com/container-platform/3.11/dev_guide/routes.html